 Our legacy can be altered by how we frame our opposition to these projects moving forward.
 We must organize like the pipeline pathways themselves: a transnational network, but one transporting information, community tools, and support; an interconnected grid transmitting history, legacy, and common cause to protect the things we share.

-This work is so closely aligned with SEHN’s work to move new ideas and policies into mainstream conversation, protect the land, work with grassroots groups, and bring new community engagement tools to the table.
-Read on to learn more about SEHN’s new partnership and work with the Bakken Pipeline Resistance Coalition, and our incredible new board member Angie Carter.
-We hope you enjoy this March Networker!
+This work is so closely aligned with SEHN's work to move new ideas and policies into mainstream conversation, protect the land, work with grassroots groups, and bring new community engagement tools to the table.
+Read on to learn more about SEHN's new partnership and work with the Bakken Pipeline Resistance Coalition, and our incredible new board member Angie Carter.
+Read on to learn more in our March Networker!

 Kaitlin Butler, Program Director